 Moving a two-tonne animal as elusive and easily agitated as a black rhino is never easy.
-Months of rigorous, meticulous planning and great synergy between the Kenya Wildlife Service, Borana and Lewa ensured that the translocations took place simultaneously with minimal hitches, and in seven days all the 21 pachyderms had been safely moved.
+Months of rigorous, meticulous planning and great synergy between the all the partners involved ensured that the translocations took place with minimal hitches.

 Ever heard of the brother-sister relationship that develops amongst white rhinos?
 This phenomenon takes place when a male and female white rhino living together in isolation co-exist with no sexual involvement, similar to a 'brother and sister'.
 The extremely rare and critically endangered northern white rhinos at the Ol Pejeta Conservancy had developed this relationship, the least ideal situation given their few numbers; there are only seven left in the world.

 To break this brother-sister bond, two male southern white rhinos from Lewa were moved to the northern white boma.
 It is hoped that this new 'competition' will stimulate a new relationship amongst this largest rhino species and encourage mating.